AgoRapide/AgoRapideSample/README.md

 ### PostgreSQLDatabase throws an OpenDatabaseConnectionException.

-Resolution: Ensure that you have PostgreSQL installed and set up compatible with the connection string given in AgoRapideSample.BaseController.GetDatabase.
+Resolution: Ensure that you have PostgreSQL installed and set up in a manner compatible with the connection string given in AgoRapideSample.BaseController.GetDatabase.

 Typically that would mean adding